theheking/intro-to-command-line-hpc/practical_overview/7_Writing_Scripts_workingwithdata.md

-Wolfpack - How to start an batch job
+Wolfpack - How to start a batch job
 -------------------------------------------
 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
 This section contains information about how to create and submit a batch job on Wolfpack.